 n.b. this thread was originally written a full 9 days before a very similar article about the same picture coincidentally appeared in the Edinburgh Evening News.
 You read it on Twitter first!

-If you have found this useful, informative or amusing and would like to help contribute towards the running costs of this site (including keeping it ad-free) or to the book-buying budget, why not consider supporting me on ko-fi.
+If you have found this useful, informative or amusing, perhaps you would like to help contribute towards the running costs of this site (including keeping it ad-free and my book-buying budget) by supporting me on ko-fi.
+Or please do just share this post on social media or amongst friends.

-These threads © 2017-2023, Andy Arthur
+These threads © 2017-2024, Andy Arthur

-[…] The Barefoot’s Park from the Castle in 1750 by Paul Sandby, with the corner of its walls on the left.
+1. […] The Barefoot’s Park from the Castle in 1750 by Paul Sandby, with the corner of its walls on the left.
 The is looking north, with the partially drained swamp of the Nor’ Loch in the valley below.
 The Jacobites would have fled around this area.
 The line of walls is the Lang Dykes, an old roadway approximately on the line of Princes Street. […]